 Authors' names should be given without titles or degrees along with the name and address of the organization for which the work was carried out.
 A footnote on the first page should acknowledge funding sources and presentations, if any, of the material at technical meetings (give dates and sponsoring societies).
 The author's current address should be given in a footnote on the first page.

 The abstract should be from 150 to 200 words long and consist of short, direct, and complete sentences.
 It should be informative enough to serve in some cases as a substitute for reading the paper itself.
 It should state the objectives of the work, summarize the results, and give the principle conclusions.
 The title need not be repeated.
 Work planned but not done should not be described in the abstract.
 Because abstracts are extracted and used separately, do not use the first person, do not display mathematics, and do not use citation reference numbers.??

 The keywords and phrases are additional English language words that indicate the content of the submission.
 They should not be synonymous with those already in the classification system: they can be more specific in relation to the paper than the subject descriptors, or they may not be covered by the existing system at all.
 The following guidelines may be helpful.

 Please note, if you don't have an account at ACM Manuscript Central you will need to create an account before you can log in and submit to JETC.

 When the revised version is ready, please submit only one PDF that includes the revised paper, responses to reviewer comments, and any other supporting documents (in that order).
-Once the review process is complete, the associate editor makes arecommendation for acceptance or rejection to the Editor-in-Chief, who makes the final decision on publication.
+The original version of the submitted manuscript should not be included (only submit the latest version).
+Color tracking changes in the revised manuscript is recommended.
+Once the review process is complete, the associate editor will make a recommendation for acceptance or rejection to the Editor-in-Chief, who makes the final decision on publication.

 A copyedited version of the manuscript will be sent to the authors for proofreading.
 The authors should note that post-copyediting changes to a final manuscript must be kept to a minimum and only be done when absolutely necessary in order to correct errors introduced by copyediting or fix grammatical/typographical errors that had previously gone unnoticed.
 No changes to the title or author list of the paper are permitted at this stage.